-Clairmont Parkway is a four lane, 46.0 metre wide, arterial roadway that is proposed to provide access to the ASP area, as shown on Figure 7-2: Clairmont Park Way Cross Section, connecting existing Hamlet of Clairmont and Highway 2 to the west.
+Clairmont Parkway is a four lane arterial roadway, varying in width from 46 m to 54 m, that is proposed to provide access to the ASP area, as shown on Figure 7-2: Clairmont Park Way Cross Section, connecting ex- isting Hamlet of Clairmont and Highway 2 to the west.
 This roadway runs adjacent to Clairmont Lake and connects with Range Road 55 to the east.
 A multi-use trail is located along the lakeshore side of the roadway to accommodate various modes of pedestrian transportation.
-Upgraded streetscape improvements including decorative lighting shall be incorporated into the development of Clairmont Parkway.
+Upgraded streetscape improvements including decorative lighting shall be incorporated into the develop- ment of Clairmont Parkway.
 The arterial status of portions of Clairmont Parkway may be reduced to a major collector status, depending on TIA results done prior to subdivision.